mohamedhelmi70/pets-app/README.md

 - Include error handling and loading states
 - Consider edge cases and data validation
 - Focus on code quality and user experience

+## Assumptions & Decisions
+  - PetsList screen to display list of pets and make the PetsList as the initial screen of the navigation.